Intelligent-Instruments-Lab/iil.is/src/routes/news/aimc2023cfp.md

 ### **The AIMC Conferences**

-For information about previous conferences and open access proceedings, please check the [AIMC website] (https://aimusiccreativity.org).
+For information about previous conferences and open access proceedings, please check the [AIMC website](https://aimusiccreativity.org).